alirbara/dns-changer/README.md

 curl -sSL "https://raw.githubusercontent.com/AlirezaBaratian/dns-changer/main/dns_changer.sh" | bash
 ```

+Note that the script makes a backup of your current netplan config with the same name ending in .bak

 ## Why

 The original motivation for this project was to fix [Hetzner](https://www.hetzner.com/) issue with some services such as, WhatsApp.